Conspicuous Gallantry Cross: Eligibility

 The CGC, which may be awarded posthumously, is awarded "in recognition of an act or acts of conspicuous gallantry during active operations against the enemy".
 All ranks of the Royal Navy, Royal Marines, British Army, and Royal Air Force may be awarded the CGC in recognition of qualifying acts of gallantry.
 Bars are awarded to the CGC in recognition of the performance of further acts of gallantry meriting the award.
 When the ribbon bar alone is worn, a silver rosette on the ribbon indicates the award of a bar.
 Recipients are entitled to the postnominal letters CGC.

 Appearance

 The medal is in the shape of a cross pattée in silver.
 Arranged behind the cross, visible between the arms is a laurel wreath.
-On the obverse of the medal, the circular medallion in the centre depicts St Edward's crown.
+On the obverse of the medal, the circular medallion in the centre depicts the St Edward's crown.
 The reverse is plain which allows room for the engraving of the rank, name, and unit of its recipient.
 The award date is also engraved on the reverse of the medal.
 The medal is suspended by a white ribbon with two narrow dark blue stripes at the edge and one centre stripe in crimson.